Genomon-Project/paplot-doc/quick_start.rst

 *****************
-quick start
+Quick start
 *****************

+In this section you will experience:

-#. install paplot.
+#.
+Install paplot.
-#. run paplot with sample files.
+#.
+Run paplot with sample files.
-#. view output file.
+#.
+View output file.

-1. install paplot.
+1. Install paplot.
 ---------------------------

 | Here we describe the installation on the server side.